INCLUDED BEGINNER LESSONS

 - In need of a place to store personal belongings, or extra clothing, rather than having to walk to their parked bus to retrieve them.

-- Large lockers can also be rented within the West Portal building (lower floor) for persons desiring to store their ski equipment overnight.
+Large lockers can also be rented within the West Portal building (lower level) for persons desiring to store their ski equipment (boots, skis and poles) overnight.
 These are typically used by group members who have received their ski equipment rentals form a non-resort ski shop, and do not wish to take ski equipment back and forth between their overnight lodging, each day, via their bus.

-- Renting these larger lockers can be done through the Lost and Found attendant in the lower floor West Portal building.
+Renting these larger lockers can be done through the Lost and Found attendant in the lower level of the West Portal building.
 These lockers can accommodate skis, poles, and ski boots for up to 4 people, if arranged properly within the locker.

-- $16 for a daily storage.
+- $16 for a daily storage (may increase for the 2021-2022 Season).
 Reservations made in the morning are valid through 6 pm of the same day.

-- $25 for an overnight storage.
+- $25 for an overnight storage (may increase for the 2021-2022 Season).
 Reservations made in the evening are valid through 6pm of the following day.

-- Remember, this cost can be shared between multiple person, and isn’t necessarily the cost for one person!
+Remember, this cost can be shared between multiple persons, and isn’t necessarily the cost for one person!